Final stage before priesthood begins for future Catholic leaders across four dioceses

 All deacons, including transitional deacons, are especially dedicated to the ministries of charity and pastoral care, serving under the direction of their bishop.

 Unlike permanent deacons — who often are married and are not preparing for priesthood — transitional deacons will typically serve in this role for about a year before priestly ordination.
+The role of service that marks a deacon,

 2025 transitional diaconate ordinations